The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 Regardless of what warp speed you say a ship is travelling at, it takes the same movement point ratio to move 1 hex.
 So in terms of playability, warp speed Is really inconsequential.
 The ship construction manual was primarily designed to go with the RPG supplement known as the Starship Combat Tactical Simulator, where hex movement is all that really matters.
 In terms of the RPG, warp takes as long as you want it to take regardless of the actual speed.

-But back to your actual questoon - how do you know what warp speeds a particular engine is capable of that found in the tables labeled "Movement Point Ratio Table" the format for each engine stat os as follows
+But back to your actual question - how do you know what warp speeds a particular engine is capable of that found in the tables labeled "Movement Point Ratio Table" the format for each engine stat os as follows

 Engine Type (FWG-2) Power Points (15.5) Warp Speed (8/9)